xthemadgenius/btcrec-cli/docs/GPU_Acceleration.md

 ### OpenCL performance tuning for other wallets ###

-#### Limiting Derivation Paths Searched
+#### Limiting Derivation Paths Searched for Seed Based Wallets
 By default, BTCRecover will now automatically search all common derivation paths for a given cryptocurrency. (eg: Bitcoin BIP44, 49 and 84)

-For CPU based recovery, this doesn't present a major decrease in performance, but depending on your CPU, this may impact your OpenCL performance.
+For CPU based recovery, this doesn't present a major decrease in performance, but depending on your CPU, this could **halve** your OpenCL performance.
 As such, if you know the derivation path that you are searching for, you should manually specify it via the --bip32-path command.

+#### Address Generation Limit for Seed Based Wallets
+Cryptocurrencies like Bitcoin will generally generate a new address each time you choose to "receive".
+The address generation limit (--addr-limit argument) tells BTCRecover how many addresses it should generate and search within for each seed.
+(This is why you want to use the earliest possible address from your wallet)

+For CPU based recovery, setting the address generation limit to something like 10 doesn't make a huge impact on performance, whereas for OpenCL based recovery, an address generation limit as long as 10 can **halve** your search performance.

+That said, if you are doing a recovery on something like an Ethereum or Ripple wallet, you can generally just leave your address generation limit at 1, as these account based cryptos tend to use a fixed receiving address.

+It should also be noted that if you are using an Address Database, you can generally just leave the address generation limit at 1...

 #### Work Group Size